djeada/Numpy-Tutorials/notes/1_creating_arrays.md

 Explanation:

-- `np.ones((2, 3))` creates a 2x3 array filled with ones.
+- `np.ones((2, 3))` generates a 2x3 array filled with ones.
-- Useful for creating arrays where the initial value of each element should be one.
+- The array elements are displayed as floating-point numbers, each set to one.
+- **Practical Use Case:** Arrays of ones can serve as a multiplicative identity in various algorithms, such as setting up initial states in iterative methods or creating masks for data manipulation.

 ### Generating Arrays with Random Values

-Populating an array with random numbers can be especially handy during tasks like data simulation or initialization in machine learning algorithms.
+Creating arrays populated with random values is essential for simulations, statistical sampling, and initializing parameters in machine learning models.
+NumPy provides robust functions to generate arrays with different distributions of random numbers.

 ```python
 # Generating an array with random values